svenssonjoel/Emacs-Bencher/README.md

 # Extensible through data processing "plugins"

 Additional methods of processing the benchmark result data can be added to the bencher-data-processing-plugin-list.
-A "plugin" is function taking a list of key-value pairs of input.
-The example below just outputs the results of each benchmark to the *Messages* buffer.
+A "plugin" is function taking a list of key-value pairs as input.
+The example below just outputs the results of each benchmark to the Messages buffer.

 ```
 ;; Example of a data processing plugin